Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 After that, Wei Wuxian never spent a day without drinking the tea.

 And the child in the widest of the houses where Grandmother lived remained out of his sight.
-Sometimes Wei Wuxian heard it cry, or smelled petrichor on a dry day, and froze.
-Sometimes, Wen Qing had to lead him away from this misfit group of people he had assembled but knew not how to speak to, because she saw that his mind had gone from his body.
+Sometimes, Wei Wuxian heard it cry, or smelled petrichor on a dry day, and felt himself be filled with ice.
+Wen Qing then had to lead him away from this misfit group of people he had assembled but knew not how to speak to, as she saw that his mind had gone from his body.
 Some wondered why he so disliked the sound of a baby crying; others figured that he was simply mad, no doubt.

-But he only it once between the day Wen Qing pulled it out of him and the day of Lanling’s hunting competition.
+But Wei Wuxian only saw it once between the day Wen Qing pulled it out of him and the day of Lanling’s hunting competition.
 And for almost half of the nights he spent watching Wen Ning’s dead body absorb the remnants of its own spirit, or sleeping under stars as he searched for prisoners to free, he could pretend that it did not exist at all.

 Seasons passed one after the other.
 Spring was well underway on the day Wen Qing walked into the cave and told him, “Sect leader Jiang is here.”